spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 added:

+- CSS convenience classes, see [Value Shorthands](/doc/guides/browser/structure/ThemesCss.md#Value-Shorthands)
+- CSS value postfixes: `.px`, `.em`, see [Size Values](/doc/guides/browser/structure/ThemesCss.md#Size-Values)
+- Make server description available without a session #32
 - `BoSchema.custom` - new function signature
+- `BoSchema.validate` - `allowEmptyId` parameter to allow empty `EntityId`
 - `CustomBoConstraint` - new constraint class
+- `Forbidden` - common exception (frontend and backend)
+- `ListBoProperty` - property class for lists
 - `ListBoSchemaEntry` - basic support for lists in schemas
-- `ListBoProperty` - property class for lists
-- `BoSchema.validate` - `allowEmptyId` parameter to allow empty `EntityId`
+- `ServerDescriptionBl` - handles `ServerDescriptionQuery`, added automatically
+- `ServerDescriptionQuery` - reads `ServerDescriptionBo` from the server
+- `Unauthorized` - common exception (frontend and backend)
 - `ValidityReport.allowEmptyId` - when true, empty `EntityId` is allowed even for mandatory fields
-- CSS value postfixes: `.px`, `.em`, see [Size Values](/doc/guides/browser/structure/ThemesCss.md#Size-Values)
-- CSS convenience classes, see [Value Shorthands](/doc/guides/browser/structure/ThemesCss.md#Value-Shorthands)
-- `application.stringStores`
-- `ZkStringStore.childStores`
+- `ZkBuiltinStrings.loginMissingRole`
-- `zkScrollBarStyles.hideScrollBar` - style to hide the scrollbar completely
-- `decodeURIComponent` import from JavaScript
 - `ZkCrudTarget.onBeforeAddedCreate` - last minute customization of the editor for create
+- `ZkCrudTarget.onBeforeAddedDelete` - last minute customization of the editor for delete
 - `ZkCrudTarget.onBeforeAddedRead` - last minute customization of the editor for read
 - `ZkCrudTarget.onBeforeAddedUpdate` - last minute customization of the editor for update
-- `ZkCrudTarget.onBeforeAddedDelete` - last minute customization of the editor for delete
+- `ZkForm.onCreateSuccess`
+- `ZkStringStore.childStores`
+- `application.stringStores`
+- `decodeURIComponent` import from JavaScript
 - `withConfirm`  -  convenience for executing a code block after user confirmation
-- Make server description available without a session #32
-- `ServerDescriptionQuery` - reads `ServerDescriptionBo` from the server
+- `zkScrollBarStyles.hideScrollBar` - style to hide the scrollbar completely
+- `ZkQueryCrudTarget` - crud target with a customized (not all fields) query for table
+- `ZkTable.setData(query)` - convenience to set data of a table from a query
-- `ServerDescriptionBl` - handles `ServerDescriptionQuery`, added automatically
+- `KtorServerBuilder` - handle Unauthorized
-- `ZkForm.onCreateSuccess`
+- `LinkedExposedPaBase` - base persistence API for data linked to entities
+- `LinkedExposedPaTable` - base exposed table for data linked to entities

 changed: